Public housing: Indonesia

 Indonesia has undertaken One Million Houses program for low-income people.
 The program has been implementing since 2015 to achieve an ambitious target of building 10 million houses.
 The proportion of the housing is 70 percent for low-income people and 30 percent for non-low-income people.
 This program is a joint movement between the Central Government, regional governments, real estate developers and the community.
 The program is targeted to reach one million housing units annually.
 In 2015, about 700,000 homes were built, increasing to approximately 800,000 in 2016 and around 904,000 by the end of 2017.

+Iran

+Iranian Minister of Road and Urban Development promised to deliver 4 millions apartment unit and flats and failed its aim.
+Registration scheme is closed for only males aged 23–45 without prior land ownership history.